AuroraZengfh/RobustMerge/README.md

 ## :star2: Motivation
 ![overall](figures/illustration.png)
-In parameter efficient model merging, for a single matrix, direction for each singular value can be viewed as task specific knowledge in low-rank space and the magnitude of singular value is the extent to which the knowledge is utilized in current task. **_Left_:** Stark singular values exist within task, leading to instability when merging between tasks. **_Right_**: As directions of large singular value are naturally robust, direction instability are more likely to happen for small values when merging specific singular vector.
+In parameter-efficient model merging, for a single matrix, direction for each singular value can be viewed as task specific knowledge in low-rank space and the magnitude of singular value is the extent to which the knowledge is utilized in current task. **_Left_:** Stark singular values exist within task, leading to instability when merging between tasks. **_Right_**: As directions of large singular value are naturally robust, direction instability are more likely to happen for small values when merging specific singular vector.

 ## :classical_building: Structure
 <div align="center">